Skip to main content

 • Keep the prompt short and declarative.
 One rule per line is easier for the model to follow than long prose.

-• When you add a new rule, re-run a few representative questions to make sure the agent honours it.
+• When you add a new rule, re-run a few representative questions to make sure the agent honors it.

 • If the agent starts ignoring part of your prompt, check whether the catalog contradicts it (the catalog wins for factual questions).